 For everyone who isn't satisfied with Slack - give Zulip a try.

 I've seen many companies where there is no knowledge base.
 I think this is one of the most fundamental aspects of a company.
 If an employee leaves or is ill, the knowledge should still be there.
-We use the wiki for onboarding, project overview and general information about projects.
+We use the wiki for onboarding, project overview, and general information about projects.
 Without a knowledge base, you're basically hoping that you won't forget your current know-how.
 This tool is crucial for any business.

 Many people love Toggl, but I'm a fan of software where I'm able to self-host (or better: open-source).
 I see Clockify as the best option - it's free, it has on-prem service (if you need it) and it supports teams, projects and it's simple to differentiate between billable and non-billable work.
-It has export functionality and detailed reports so we can click on a button and the time sheets are done.
+It has export functionality and detailed reports so we can click on a button and the timesheets are done.
 Apps and Desktop clients are also included.

 We use ClickUp for our task management.
-It's similar to JIRA, Trello and Asana.
+It's similar to JIRA, Trello, and Asana.
 It has a slick UI/UX and it's easy to use.
 We simply need lists with tasks and their assignees.
 This helps us more than cards on a Kanban like Trello Boards.

-Every list has a general description about the general task and has specific points (e.g. "Responsive Design for devices with <768px width works now", "Tested on Chrome, Android 7 and Safari, iPhone X") that have to be solved.
+Every list has a general description of the general task and has specific points (e.g. "Responsive Design for devices with <768px width works now", "Tested on Chrome, Android 7 and Safari, iPhone X") that have to be solved.

 We use templates with a general outline of a project (e.g. for a website project) so we can bootstrap the task management of a project in seconds instead of minutes or hours.
 This makes us more efficient.
-It also integrates with Clockify, Toggl and others.
+It also integrates with Clockify, Toggl, and others.

 We simply use Google Calendar and share our calendars.
 It gets the job done.
-For people who want to self-host, I can recommend NextCloud - it's open-source and has a ton of features like file sharing, group management, calendar and plugins.
+For people who want to self-host, I can recommend NextCloud - it's open-source and has a ton of features like file sharing, group management, calendar, and plugins.

 We use Trello Boards for general management.
 We have a general Trello Board where we discuss the general direction and strategy of the company ("What are your life goals?
 How can we help you to achieve them?
 What values are important for you?
 What are the values and the culture of our company?").

 We don't use Trello for our daily task management because we're not convinced that the system with the cards is sufficient to visualize the dependencies of the tasks.
-ClickUp serves us better because projects get complex fast and design and development process on the same Kanban makes it confusing very fast.
-Personally I prefer simple To-Do lists (I use Omni Notes on my Android phone and Bear on my MacBook), so something like ClickUp or Asana fits me more.
+ClickUp serves us better because projects get complex fast and the design and development process on the same Kanban makes it confusing very fast.
+Personally, I prefer simple To-Do lists (I use Omni Notes on my Android phone and Bear on my MacBook), so something like ClickUp or Asana fits me more.